dasimmet/zig-devserver/README.md

 On html pages a small javascript is injected to check when the server was started.
 When the page receives a newer timestamp, a reload is triggered.

-To stop the forked server when `zig build --watch` is stopped, it sends `kill(ppid, 0)` signals back to it's parent process on request and end itself if needed.
+To stop the forked server when `zig build dev --watch` is stopped, it sends `kill(ppid, 0)` signals back to it's parent process on request and end itself if needed.

 Naturally, DO NOT USE THIS IN PRODUCTION.
 This is a development tool only.